Lionfish and Stonefish Envenomation Medication

 Methylprednisolone (Solu-Medrol, Depo-Medrol)

-Useful to treat inflammatory and allergic reactions.
-By reversing increased capillary permeability and suppressing PMN activity, may decrease inflammation.
+Methylprednisolone is useful to treat inflammatory and allergic reactions.
+By reversing increased capillary permeability and suppressing PMN activity, it may decrease inflammation.

 Immunizations